csps-efpc/regkg-rcreg/SCHEMA.md

 purposes of establishing a unique identifier.
 Where identifiers contain `/` characters, a dash `-` is substituted.
 Where identifiers contain spaces, an underscore `_` is substituted.
 These substitutions are made to resolve regulation ID conflicts with the URI schema defined in RFC3986.
+Note that this namespace holds both the amending regulations and their consolidated forms.

 * https://orders-in-council.canada.ca/ - entities in this namespace are
 Canadian orders-in-council.
 The namespace is suffixed with the numeric